Locations:

 Skin and hair care

 Looking to try out a new skin care ritual?
 Korean skin care took the dermatological world by storm this year.
-It focuses on catering to diverse skin types and usually consists of about 10 steps, including oil-based cleansers and lots of sunscreen.
+It focuses on catering to all skin types and usually consists of about 10 steps, including oil-based cleansers and lots of sunscreen.

 In the world of hair care, you might want to give rosemary oil a try if you’re looking to regrow or strengthen your locks, as well as control dandruff and limit premature graying.